Battle of Sitka: "Sitka Kiks.ádi Survival March"

 The first leg of the Tlingit's sojourn entailed a hike west from Gajaa Héen to Daxéit (the Clan's fishing camp at Nakwasina Sound, where each May the Kiks.ádi harvested herring eggs, a traditional native food).
 From there, the group's exact path across the mountains north to Cháatl Ḵáa Noow (the Kiks.ádi "Halibut Man Fort" at Point Craven in the Peril Strait) is a matter of some conjecture.
 However, a coastal route around the bays of northwest Baranof Island appears to be the most likely course as it would have allowed the travelers to circumvent the Island's dense forests, based on significant firsthand research into the event conducted by Herb and Frank Hope of the Sheetʼká Ḵwáan — Sitka Tribe of Alaska.
 Canoes fashioned out of red cedar trunks facilitated the ocean crossing to Chichagof Island.

 Several warriors remained in the vicinity of Noow Tlein after the Battle as a sort of rear guard, in order to both harass the Russian settlers and to prevent them from pursuing the Kiks.ádi during their flight north.
 Shortly thereafter, eight Aleut trappers were killed in Jamestown Bay and another was shot in the woods adjacent to New Archangel.
 From that point forward, Russian hunting parties went out in force, ever alert to the possibility of attack.
 The Kiks.ádi encouraged other Tlingit clans to avoid contact with the Russians by any means possible.

+In November, 1805, Cháatl Ḵáa Noow was visited by John DeWolf and Georg von Langsdorff from Sitka, with several Alutiiq men and the daughter of a Tlingit clan head to serve as translator, provided by Baranov.
+The visit lasted two days.
+DeWolf and Langsdorff's writings provide some useful information on the state of affairs at the time.

+Fall of Yakutat

+On August 20, 1805, warriors of the Eyak clan led by Tanukh and Lushwak, and their allies from the Tlingit clan, burned Yakutat and killed the Russians who remained there.
+The attack was carefully planned and organized by Tanukh, who entered the fortress and killed the commander of the fortress, after which, according to Indian legends, at his signal, "every warrior killed his Russian."
+Of the entire population of the Russian colony in Yakutat in 1805, according to official data, 14 Russians died "and with them many more islanders," that is, Kodiak and Chugach.
+The fall of Yakutat was another heavy blow to the Russian colonies.
+An important economic and strategic base on the coast of America was lost.